Greek Organization Requirements

 - Can only recruit seniors, juniors, sophomores, and second-semester freshmen

 - Must require new members to complete an application including: Name, Student ID, Signature authorizing the University to release their academic standing, and GPA to the Greek chapter and Fraternity and Sorority Affairs for scholarship evaluation purposes.
+Application must be completed before a new member can occupy a bid for invitation to a chapter.
+Applications can be found via Wildcat Sync.

 5. In order to recruit first-time first-semester freshmen, social Greek letter organizations must ALSO: Have a chapter GPA that is .20 above the all-university GPA for the previous semester (beginning Fall 2006) They can recruit only first-time, first-semester freshmen that have a high school GPA that is .20 higher than the average high school grades of the incoming freshmen class.
-One week prior to initiation, chapters must require first-time, first-semester freshmen who are new members to complete a progress report.
-This report must be signed by all the new members' professors and must indicate satisfactory progress in all classes in order for the new member to be initiated.

 Failure to comply with any of the above may result in penalties, up to and including, revocation of University recognition, chapter loss of University resources, and restriction of chapter’s involvement in Fraternity and Sorority Affairs activities and events in accordance with University and councils’ rules and regulations.